 Anita Hunt, Shadows I, mezzotint

 Anita S. Hunt studied printmaking at Antioch College in Ohio and at the School of the Museum of Fine Arts, Boston.
 She has been making prints of all kinds for 25 years and has focused on monotype for the past 12.
 Her work has been exhibited in more than sixty group and solo shows around New England and in many national juried exhibits.
 Her prints are held in numerous collections in the US and abroad and have received several awards.
 Anita is an elected member of the Boston Printmakers and the Past President and former Exhibitions Chairperson of the Monotype Guild of New England.
-She is currently a guest faculty member at Zea Mays Printmaking.

 Louise Kohrman, Bellatatum Again, spit bite and drypoint